stephy/CalendarPicker/README.md

 # Special thanks

-I would like to call out 2 contributors who have been helping me with this project
+I would like to call out some contributors who have been helping with this project

 @edvinerikson
+@thomaswright
 @brentvatne

-Thanks you two :)
+@kesha-antonov
+@jthestupidkid
+@adamkrell
+@joshuapinter